 Also consider what you’ll do as you move forward in time.
 Styles and trends change.
 Make sure you’ll be able to add new products to your line to continue people’s interest in your products in the future.

-How much profit can you make?
+How much profit can your e-commerce business make?

 Another consideration is how much profit you can make from your sales.
 The rise of party sellers on Amazon has driven many niches to be so competitive in pricing that many companies are being priced out of the market.